 However, these targets must be set against the background of increasingly demanding users who are more likely to be working remotely.
 They will expect to have information products readily available to prosecute their business.
 These demands can render cost saving targets unattainable.
 Reductions in the workforce may offset demand but may delay savings as excess capacity is remaindered in the agreement often with no options to optimize the contract or reduce spend until renewal.

 Meanwhile, information providers are struggling to maintain, let alone increase revenues.
 Existing clients are reducing commitments; valuations that underpinned mergers, acquisitions or private equity investments presume attractive returns; supplier consolidations are reducing competition and choice; redefining products, increasing bundling with inevitable increases in pricing; traditional publishers need to offset lower advertising revenue; and suppliers are increasingly assertive when exercising their intellectual property rights.

 I believe information managers can capitalize on this situation by proactively securing or renewing management support to define the strategy to manage suppliers and products.
 There are several challenges to delivering this vision, including capacity, process and infrastructure.
-Engaging a trusted supplier to get the support you need.
-It is a quick and cost-effective way to bring in expertise, build capacity, develop best practice and deploy supporting technologies.
+Engaging a trusted partner is a quick and cost-effective way to bring in expertise, build capacity, develop best practice and deploy supporting technologies.
 The full potential of the relationship will only be realized if the client and supplier work in partnership, to deliver a fully functioning vendor management strategy that furthers the interests of the information manager and their organization.